Developer: Guerrilla Games

 For this, temporary voice–overs (temp VO) can really help to quickly breathe some life into a cutscene.
 Here at metricminds, we always stay focused on the best outcome with highest efficiency in the given time.
 With the mocap stage right at our finger tips, we can always start right from the bat and develop a first look of Cutscenes, which will be iterated upon until the final script/storyboard arrives.
 With a final, approved script, the cutscene process on the Horizon Cutscenes started into the storyboarding step in order to visually lay out the major story beats and initial editing of the sequence.
 This gives everyone the opportunity to be on the same page.

-After the internal approval at Guerrilla Games, we recevied the scripts and storyboards for the mocap shoot, along with an explanation by the Cinematic Director on how he likes to kick it off.
+After the internal approval of the previs and direction of a cutscene at Guerrilla Games, we recevied the scripts and storyboards for the mocap shoot, along with an explanation by the Cinematic Director on how he likes to kick it off.
 In the process of shooting mocap, everyone needs to be prepared and on par with the scenes of the current shooting day.
 This means a lot of logistics and organization (rehearsals) before and also right after the shoot.
 One has to consider the actors playing the different parts, stunt crew (if necessary), the digital sets for the realtime feedback on the monitors on stage as well as virtual level pieces, which will be needed in real life (e.g. columns, chairs, tables, tokens and small items and especially weapons) in the correct size of their digital effigy.
 For Horizon’s Cutscenes these have been mostly staffs and bows that were wielded by the actors.

 The video below shows the amount of real set props and constructions that were necessary for the last action cutscene of The Frozen Wilds cutscene: